swcarpentry/git-novice/_episodes/02-setup.md

 another Git host server
 in a later lesson will include this information.

 For these lessons, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
 If you are concerned about privacy, please review [GitHub's instructions for keeping your email address private][git-privacy].

 >## Keeping your email private
 >
->If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g. `username@users.noreply.github.com` replacing `username` with your GitHub one.
+>If you elect to use a private email address with GitHub, then use that same email address for the `user.email` value, e.g., `username@users.noreply.github.com` replacing `username` with your GitHub one.
 {: .callout}